 - Develop appropriate IG Reference Sets for mouse strains and for rhesus macaque

-- Establish an IARC focused on the review of TRC gene inferences
+- Establish an IARC focused on the review of TCR gene inferences

 - Develop and benchmark tools and systems to improve capacity to fully leverage data types of the future, while maintaining the quality of References Sets